How to Train for a Marathon on 4 Days Per Week: The Complete Guide

 What is the most important run in a 4-day marathon plan?

 The long run is the most important.
 The tempo run is second.
 If a week gets disrupted, protect those two first.
+The long run builds marathon-specific endurance, while the tempo run develops the threshold fitness that makes marathon pace sustainable.

 How many miles per week should I run on a 4-day marathon plan?

 Most runners peak between 28 and 55 miles per week depending on goal time and experience.
 Finish-focused runners may peak around 28 to 38 miles.
 Sub-4 runners often land around 38 to 48 miles.
 Sub-3:30 runners may need 44 to 55 miles.
+Sub-3 attempts on four days usually require 50 to 60 miles and strong durability.

 Should I cross-train on rest days?